heondo/portfolio/content/articles/laravel-websockets-nginx-docker.md

 ### So, I just got through the process of deploying a Docker application with Websockets, Nginx, Let's Encrypt.

 <div class="caption">
 To put it lightly, it was rough.
-Lots of hair pulling days and nights of little to no progress, but a whole lot of lessons on what does not work.
+Lots of hair-pulling days and nights of little to no progress, but a whole lot of lessons on what does not work.
 </div>

 After many days of going four search results deep with all purple links, my coworker joked that I should write an article on deploying with this configuration.
 Given the amount of work it required, I think it should be documented for others who might be running a similar configuration.

 ### Project layout and structure

 If you are here, I am assuming you have a <span class="tech-word">Dockerized Laravel</span> application that you are attempting to deploy to some server like <span class="tech-word">AWS EC2, Digital Ocean, GCP, Azure</span>, etc. But what's this, your Nginx configuration is causing issues with SSL/Websockets?
-Well I hope this can help a bit.
+I hope this can help a bit.

 ### The primary bits

 <ul>
     <li>
-        nginx configuration file
+        Nginx configuration file
     </li>
     <li>
-        docker compose file
+        Docker Compose file
     </li>
     <li>
-        environment variables file
+        Environment variables file
     </li>
 </ul>

-These are the configuration files pre-deploment, some oddities:
+These are the configuration files pre-deployment, some oddities:

 <div class="caption">Mapping port 6001 to our local machine to connect to websockets, I think I need to configure the nginx proxy for that too but it's easier in development to just do localhost.
 It will be fixed in production, along with only exposing port 443</div>